edanalytics/earthmover/README.md

     template: ./json_templates/course.jsont
     extension: jsonl
     linearize: True
+  course_report:
+    source: $transformations.course_list
+    template: ./json_templates/course.htmlt
+    extension: html
+    linearize: False
+    header: <html><body><h1>Course List:</h1>
+    footer: </body></html>
 ```
-Provide an entry for each Ed-Fi resource you want to POST to, with the `source` and the JSON `template` (a JSON payload will be generated for each row of the source).
-Files are materialized using the `extension` you specify.
+For each file you want materialized, provide the `source` and the `template` file &mdash; a text file (JSON, XML, HTML, etc.) containing Jinja with references to the columns of `source`.
+The materialized file will contain `template` rendered for each row of `source`, with an optional `header` prefix and `footer` postfix.
+Files are materialized using your specified `extension` (which is required).

 If `linearize` is `True`, all line breaks are removed from the template, resulting in one output line per row.
 (This is useful for creating JSONL and other linear output formats.)
+If omitted, `linearize` is `True`.